Utah GED Requirements

 If you take the exam online, the price will be the same ($36 for each subject test, or $144 in total).
 Keep in mind, though, that when you take the GED exam online, you’ll also have to reach sufficient scores on the GED Ready tests.

-There are four GED subtests, and to qualify for online testing on each subtest, you need to first pass a GED Ready test that must be purchased on the website GED.com at $6.99 each.
-That brings your total cost for online GED testing to $172.
+There are four GED subtests, and to qualify for online testing on each subtest, you need to first pass a GED Ready test that must be purchased on the website GED.com for $7.99 each.
+That brings your total cost for online GED testing to $176.

 If you sign up for Onsego’s Advantage Plans, you’ll get vouchers for four GED Ready tests for free.
 Check also our post about the online Utah GED test.